NEW BIKES ARRIVING IN DECEMBER - PRE ORDERS NOW OPEN

 Tire levers: Needed for removing the tire for patching.
 One of the reasons I like the ALiEN is that it has built-in levers.
 Dedicated levers aren’t expensive, though, and they’re lightweight, too.
 Also, they tend to be longer, and therefore have more leverage, so they’re often easier to use if you have limited hand strength.

-A wrench that fits the hub nuts: If your bike has quick-release front and rear wheels, you don’t need this, but if you have an internal hub on the back, such as the NuVinci, a wrench that fits is a great idea.
+A wrench that fits the hub nuts: If your bike has quick-release front and rear wheels, you don’t need this, but if you have an internal hub on the back, such as the Enviolo, a wrench that fits is a great idea.
 99% of the time, this is a 15mm wrench, but you should check your bike.
 A 6-inch adjustable wrench can also work, but it will be heavier, and when using an adjustable wrench, you do need to take more care to not round over the nuts.
 A fixed wrench is the best choice.
 Some multi-tools have a 15 mm wrench built-in, but again, if you have limited hand strength, something with more leverage is a great idea.

 A small length of duct tape: I wrap a 6” length around my wrench, or you can use a pencil as well.
-This is in case you get a tear in the side of a tire – a “boot” made of duct tape can be the difference between riding home, and walking!
+This is in case you get a tear in the side of a tire – a “boot” made of duct tape can be the difference between riding home, and walking.

-A spare battery fuse or 2: Not for every bike of course, but this is the EVELO blog!
+A spare battery fuse or 2: Not for every bike of course, but this is the EVELO blog.

 A few zip ties: In case something comes loose, it’s nice to have a few zip ties.
 I usually carry about a dozen 8” long ones and a half dozen 4” small ones.
-They weigh almost nothing and a huge number of uses!
+They weigh almost nothing and a huge number of uses.

 A pair of disposable latex gloves: Not absolutely necessary, but good for keeping grease and grime off your hands during a repair.
 Also, nice to have in an emergency when it starts raining and the temperature drops 20 degrees and you don’t have a pair of regular gloves.
 Just keeping your hands dry and the wind from directly blowing on them makes a huge difference in comfort.